Cosmian/cosmian_vm/README.md

 Cosmian VM allows you to deploy an application on a cloud provider instance, running in a confidential context with verifiability at any time.

-- No binary modification: the application doesn’t need any third party library or any specific adaptation
+- **No binary modification**: the application doesn’t need any third party library or any specific adaptation
-- Simplicity is gold: reduce at its minimum the number of manual actions the user has to do to spawn a Cosmian VM
+- **Simplicity is gold**: reduce at its minimum the number of manual actions the user has to do to spawn a Cosmian VM
-- Confidentiality: the application runs in a Trusted Execution Environment (encrypted memory)
+- **Confidentiality**: the application runs in a Trusted Execution Environment (encrypted memory)
-- Verifiability: a user is able to verify the integrity of the system (OS & application) at any time
+- **Verifiability**: a user is able to verify the integrity of the system (OS & application) at any time

 ## Setup flow